hyperledger/fabric-rfcs/text/0010-bft-signatures.md

 ```
   // SeekContentType indicates what type of content to deliver in response to a request.
 If BLOCK is specified,
   // the orderer will stream blocks back to the peer.
 This is the default behavior.
-If HEADER is  specified, the
+If HEADER_WITH_SIG is  specified, the
   // orderer will stream only a the header and the signature, and the payload field will be set to nil.
 This allows
   // the requester to ascertain that the respective signed block exists in the orderer (or cluster of orderers).
   enum SeekContentType {